Mookie Betts Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.57 team ERA ranks 21st across all MLB pitching staffs.
+- The Diamondbacks' 4.60 team ERA ranks 22nd among all league pitching staffs.

+- Diamondbacks pitchers combine to surrender 166 total home runs at a clip of 1.3 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.